tdaykin/tdaykin.github.io/_posts/2023-8-28-robot-summer-enph.md

   <img src="{{ site.baseurl }}/assets/image/sc3.png" alt="Screenshot 2024-01-22 at 4.03.32 PM.png">
 </div>

-<p>You can find the [Desmos here](https://www.desmos.com/calculator/4zlgnq8wji), and play around with the ϕϕ﻿, which is the displacement of the sensor array off the line.
+<p>You can find the <a href="https://www.desmos.com/calculator/4zlgnq8wji">Desmos here</a>, and play around with the ϕϕ﻿, which is the displacement of the sensor array off the line.
 The purple line represents the error function value, and the dots are the sensor locations</p>

 <div class="centered-image">
   <img src="{{ site.baseurl }}/assets/image/PIDs23.gif" alt="PIDs23.gif">